pgalbavy/geneos/README.md

 * San general
 * San templates
 * San variables for templates
-As for Gateways, Sans get a default configuration file when they are created.
+  Like for Gateways, SANs get a default configuration file when they are created.
 By default this is from the template(s) in `san/templates`.
 Unlike for the Gateway these configuration files are rebuilt by the `rebuild` command by default.
-This allows the administrator to maintain Sans using only command line tools and avoid having to edit XML directly.
+This allows the administrator to maintain SANs using only command line tools and avoid having to edit XML directly.
+Setting `configrebuild` to `never` in the instance configuration prevents this rebuild.
-To aid this, Sans support the following parameters, similar to `Env=` above:
+  To aid this, SANs support the following special parameters:
   * Attributes
-  Attribute follow the same KEY=VALUE settings and `Env` above
+  Attributes can be added via `set`, `add` or `init` using the `-a` flag in the form NAME=VALUE and also removed using `unset` in the same way but just with a NAME
   * Gateways
-  Gateways are configured using the syntax `hostname:port`
+  As for Attributes, the `-g` flag can specify Gateways to connect to in the form HOSTNAME:PORT
   * Types
-  Types are a simple list of comma separated names for Types.
-They can be removes using a dash (`-`) as for `Env` but do not allow wildcards
+  Types can be specified using `-t`
   * Variables
-  Variables are not yet supported from the command line but can be set by editing the San instance configuration file.
-This is because Variables have a type as well as a name and a value, so this need more work.
+  Variables can be set using `-v` but there is only support for a limited number of types, specifically those that have values that can be give in plain string format.
 * Selecting the underlying Netprobe type (For Fix Analyser 2 below) A San instance will normally be built to use the general purpose Netprobe package.
 To use an alternative package, such as the Fix Analyser 2 Netprobe, add the instance with the special format name `fa2:example[@REMOTE]` - this configures the instance to use the `fa2` as the underlying package.
 Any future special purpose Netprobes can also be supported in this way.

 ### Type `fa2`